What Makes a Golf Ball Good?

 Choosing a golf ball is mainly a matter of how it performs for you.
 If the ball you choose consistently flies as far and as high as you wanted, and stops where you want it to on the green without rolling too much, it’s probably going to be good for you.
 If not, try another one.

-Our mixer packs include a variety of balls which offer differing trajectories, heights, spin, and more – all of which will affect your game.
+Our selection boxes let you try a variety of balls, which you can use to figure out what makes a golf ball good for you.
+These balls can offer differing trajectories, heights, spin, and more – all of which will affect your game.

-This ultimately means that choosing a golf ball is less a matter of finding the one that “feels right” to you, vague as that idea might be, and more a matter of analysing its performance.
+This ultimately means that choosing a golf ball is less a matter of finding the one that “feels right” to you, which is a bit too vague, and more a matter of analysing its performance.

 Once you’ve found your perfect golf ball, you’ll quickly learn how to tell when a ball might need replacing.
 There are three key questions to ask to determine this: